abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 Both these states are entangled state which we will further explore on the partial measurement section.

-#### Addition examples of multiple quantum systems
+#### Additional examples of quantum multiple systems

-So far we have seen quantum multiple systems that is made up of same kind of individual systems.
-It is possible to have different kind of individual systems in the multiple systems.
+So far we have seen quantum multiple systems that are made up of same kind of individual systems.
+It is possible to have different kind of individual systems in the joint system.

-Suppose consider a system $X_1$ which is qbit and systems $X_2$ and $X_3$ which represents the four suits of the standard deck of the cards.
+Suppose consider the system $X_1$ which is a qbit and systems $X_2$ and $X_3$ which will represent the four suits of the standard deck of the cards.
 Here classical state set of the qbit is $\Sigma_1$ and the classical state set of $X_2$ and $X_3$ is $\Sigma_2$.

 $$\Sigma_2 = {C, D, H, S}$$
 where C - Clubs, D- Diamonds, H-Hearts, S-Spades.